-- Indicator comes on or starts flashing while riding. - Indicator does not go off at speeds above 6 mph (10 km/h).
+- Indicator comes on or starts flashing while riding. - Indicator does not come on when the ignition switch is in the ON position. - Indicator does not go off at speeds above 6 mph (10 km/h).

 If the ABS indicator stays on, your brakes will continue to work as a conventional system, but without the anti-locking function.